-Browse Agricultural & Applied Economics Stories
+Browse Agricultural and Applied Economics Stories

 Georgia is consistently one of the top five states to use the H-2A visa program and depends on H-2A workers for 60% of agricultural jobs.
 CAES News